-The novel is a relatively new genre, a form that emerged in the 18th century and differed from previous ones in appearing only in print.
+The novel is a relatively new genre that emerged in the early eighteenth century.
 Why did the English novel originate at this time?
 What did authors imagine it as being and doing?
-And how did the genre evolve throughout the 18th century?
-To answer these questions, we situate the novel within its historical contexts, examining English politics and culture.
-We also survey the century's most influential novels and assess the development of subgenres such as the epistolary novel, the Gothic novel and the novel of manners.
-Prerequisite: English 250.
-Also offered through European Studies.
+And how did the genre evolve during this century?
+To answer these questions, we will situate the novel within its historical contexts, examine eighteenth-century debates about the form, and read influential examples by writers such as Aphra Behn, Daniel Defoe, Samuel Richardson, Henry Fielding, Horace Walpole, and Jane Austen.
+Prerequisite: ENG 250.